StrongKey/fido2/docs/Installation_Guide_Windows.md

 8. To test this installation of the FIDO2 Server, check out the [Basic Java Sample application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/basic).

 __NOTE__: Both the signing and secret keys in the keystore use default values and should be changed after installation is completed.
-The keystore and the trustore are located under "/usr/local/strongkey/skfs/keystores" directory.
+The keystore and the trustore are located under the _/usr/local/strongkey/skfs/keystores_ directory.
 Run the following command from _usr/local/strongkey/keymanager_ to see the usage and syntax for the keymanager tool, then change them both:

     ```java -jar keymanager.jar```